microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

 * The application will be deployed to namespace of `ai-k8s-demo`.
 * The application will leverage the `default` service account.

-## Configure ClusterRole and ClusterRoleBinding for the service account
+## Setup the permissions for the service account

+Depends on various considerations, there could be different strategies to setup the permissions for your service account.
+Here we list 2 common possibilities, as examples.

+* If you want to get the node information along with other info like pod, deployment, and so on, a ClusterRole and a ClusterRoleBinding are required, and here's how to do it:

   * Create a yaml file, [sa-role.yaml](./sa-role.yaml) for example.
 We will deploy it when it is ready.

       * Write spec to define a cluster role, name it `appinsights-k8s-property-reader` for example:

           ```yaml
            kind: ClusterRole
            apiVersion: rbac.authorization.k8s.io/v1
            metadata:
              # "namespace" omitted since ClusterRoles are not namespaced
              name: appinsights-k8s-property-reader
            rules:
            - apiGroups: ["", "apps"]
              resources: ["pods", "nodes", "replicasets", "deployments"]
              verbs: ["get", "list"]
           ```
           That spec defines the name of the role, and what permission does the role has, for example, list pods.

           You don't have to use the exact name, but you will need to making sure the name is referenced correctly in the following steps.

       * Append a Cluster role binding spec:

           ```yaml
           ---
           # actual binding to the role
           kind: ClusterRoleBinding
           apiVersion: rbac.authorization.k8s.io/v1
           metadata:
             name: appinsights-k8s-property-reader-binding
           subjects:
           - kind: ServiceAccount
             name: default
             namespace: ai-k8s-demo
           roleRef:
             kind: ClusterRole
             name: appinsights-k8s-property-reader
             apiGroup: rbac.authorization.k8s.io
           ```

       That is to grant the role of `appinsights-k8s-property-reader` to the default service account in namespace of `ai-k8s-demo`.

+  * If you don't want to create a Cluster Role, it is also possible to use Role and RoleBinding starting 2.0.6+.
+Follow the example in [sa-role-none-cluster.yaml](./sa-role-none-cluster.yaml).
+In that case, you will not have node info on the telemetries.

 * Now you can deploy it:

     ```shell